MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/universal-resource-scheduling.md

 ![Invoke a call to the Booking API.](../media/ur-scheduling-12.png)

 7. Open the browser's developer tools by using the F12 function key.
-Here you'll see that the Handler executed value is set to True, indicating that the bookings were created successfully.
+Here, you see that the Handler executed value is set to True, indicating that the bookings were created successfully.

 ![Handler executed value set to True.](../media/ur-scheduling-13.png)